remi-dupre/enum-spanner/README.md

 ```

 Running the main task will currently output the list of mappings processed
-other the examples, and render DAGs that were used in *figures/*.
+other the examples, and render the DAGs that were used in *figures/*.

-Dependancies
+Dependencies
 ------------

-Dependancies are specified in `requirements.txt`, you can install them manually
+Dependencies are specified in `requirements.txt`, you can install them manually
 or install a virtualenv:

 ```bash